Skip to content

 2. Receive the response:

-- In response to the request, a json file is printed below "Data for agent", in which the key ‘result’ corresponds to the mech’s response to the request.
+• In response to the request, a JSON file is printed below "Data for agent".
+In this JSON file, the key ‘result’ corresponds to the mech’s response to the request.
 For instance, with the command

 mechx interact "write a short poem" --agent_id 6